Mala1180/PPS-22-satify/doc/process/2-product-backlog.md

 The goals of this sprint are:

-- Termination of Tseitin transformation
+- Terminate Tseitin transformation
-- Providing a basic DSL
+- Provide a basic DSL
-- Proceeding with the implementation of the DPLL algorithm
+- Proceed with the implementation of the DPLL algorithm

 There will be the first release of the project permitting to take in input an expression through DSL and to apply the Tseitin transformation (CNF conversion).